harveyalex/update-users-timegate-pin/README.md

 ## Installation

 To use this project, follow these steps:
+0. Install Rust and cargo with rustup (https://rustup.rs/).
 1. Clone the repository.
 2. Create a `.env` file in the root directory.
 3. Add the following environment variables to the `.env` file: